SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Exams and Tests

 The child may have a lump in the abdomen that can be felt by the health care provider.
 A barium swallow x-ray will show the mass in the stomach.
-Sometimes, a scope is used (endoscopy) to directly view the bezoar in the stomach.
+Sometimes, a scope is passed through the mouth (EGD or esophagogastroduodenoscopy) to directly view the bezoar in the stomach.

 Treatment

 The bezoar may need to be surgically removed, especially if it is large.
-In some cases, small bezoars may be removed through a scope placed through the mouth into the stomach.
-This is similar to an EGD (esophagogastroduodenoscopy) procedure.
+In some cases, small bezoars may be removed using an EGD procedure.

 Outlook (Prognosis)